cross-seed/cross-seed.org/docs/basics/options.md

 than this long ago.
 This option is only relevant in `search` mode or in `daemon` mode with [`searchCadence`](#searchcadence) turned on.

-:::note
+:::tip

-`excludeOlder` will never exclude torrents that are completely new.
+`excludeOlder` will never exclude torrents that are completely new to `cross-seed`.
 :::

 #### `excludeOlder` Examples (CLI)